GSMUTNSR/book_codes/README.md

 .
 An error was found in the calculation of used memory in some cases (invisible on screen, found only in tests).

+.
+The GSM-CC Berggren basis was not respecting the orthogonality condition model when the GSM basis had only harmonic oscillator states.

 _ Rms radius and rms-radius one-body strength can now be calculated in no-core GSM using realistic interactions.

 _ Added tests when reading the input file and removed useless input occurring in some rare cases.